MXNOJBE/F1ConnectX-AndroidApp-Java-XML/README.md

 3. Launch the app and enjoy the world of Formula 1 at your fingertips.

+## Due to storage issues, I'm not able to upload whole project here, But reach me out at manojbe2000@gmail.com for it.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.